aspose-total/Aspose.Total-Products/total/en/python-net/conversion/odt-to-xltm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a ODT to XLTM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+<h2>Why to Convert ODT to XLTM</h2>

+Converting ODT to XLTM is a useful process for Python developers who are looking to add a feature to their application.
+ODT is an open document format used for creating and editing text documents, while XLTM is a Microsoft Excel template format used for creating spreadsheets.
+By converting ODT to XLTM, developers can create spreadsheets from text documents, allowing them to easily manipulate data and create powerful applications.

+<h2>How Aspose.Total Helps for ODT to XLTM Conversion</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert ODT file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET is a comprehensive package of APIs that can help developers automate the conversion process from ODT to XLTM.
+The process is done in two steps.
+Firstly, Aspose.Words for Python via .NET API is used to convert the ODT file to HTML.
+Then, Aspose.Cells for Python via .NET API is used to save the created HTML into the desired Microsoft Excel format.
+This process allows developers to quickly and easily convert ODT files to XLTM, allowing them to create powerful applications with the data from the text documents.

 {{% /blocks/products/pf/feature-page-summary %}}